Ragin-LundF/k8s-jcasc-management/README.md

 For every deployment of Jenkins, the system looks into this file and configures the loadbalancer with the IP.
 This also allows static DNS records.

 If you create a new project via the wizard, the system also checks, if a IP address already exists to avoid IP conflicts.

+# Additional tools #
+## k8sfullconfigexport ##

+You can use this tool to export the complete Kubernetes configuration to a local `k8s-manifests` directory.
+This can help to figure out differences between clusters.

 # Helpful links #